AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 For example Park Observer might provide default values when a required value is missing, or accept different spellings, but that behavior is subject to change without notice.

+Starting with Park Observer 2.0, creating a new survey will use strict validation rules on the `obsprot` file.
+This may cause the survey creation to fail, even though an existing survey will still load with the same `obsprot` file.
+An `obsprot` file that fails validation must be corrected before it can be used in a new survey.

 The JSON object in the protocol file understands properties with the following names.
 Properties can appear in any order, but usually in the order shown.
 Properties marked with an (o) are optional; the others are required.